react-ga/react-ga/README.md

 [![npm version](https://img.shields.io/npm/v/react-ga.svg?style=flat-square)](https://www.npmjs.com/package/react-ga)
 [![npm downloads](https://img.shields.io/npm/dm/react-ga.svg?style=flat-square)](https://www.npmjs.com/package/react-ga)

-This is a JavaScript module that can be used to include Google Analytics tracking code in a website or app that uses [React](https://facebook.github.io/react/) for its front-end codebase.
+This is a JavaScript module that can be used to integrate Google Analytics tracking code in a website or app that uses [React](https://facebook.github.io/react/) for its front-end codebase.
 It does not currently use any React code internally, but has been written for use with a number of Mozilla Foundation websites that are using React, as a way to standardize our GA Instrumentation across projects.

 It is designed to work with, [Universal Analytics](https://support.google.com/analytics/answer/2790010) and will not support the older `ga.js` implementation.